Alfred Harmsworth, 1st Viscount Northcliffe: Legacy

 Northcliffe's methods made the Mail the most successful newspaper hitherto seen in the history of journalism.
 But by confusing gewgaws with pearls, by selecting the paltry at the expense of the significant, by confirming atavistic prejudices, by oversimplifying the complex, by dramatizing the humdrum, by presenting stories as entertainment and by blurring the difference between news and views, Northcliffe titillated, if he did not debouch, the public mind; he polluted, if he did not poison, the wells of knowledge.

 The A. Harmsworth Glacier in North Greenland was named by Robert Peary in his honour.
 (Northcliffe had provided a ship for the expedition.)

+The roads Harmsworth Way and Northcliffe Drive in Totteridge, north London, were named after Northcliffe.

 Northcliffe lived for a time at 31 Pandora Road, West Hampstead; this site is now marked with an English Heritage blue plaque.

 Cultural depictions

 Northcliffe was the subject of a number of fictionalized portrayals.
 One of the earliest was the character of Mr. Whelpdale in George Gissing's 1891 novel New Grub Street.
 Whelpdale publishes a magazine called Chit-Chat (similar to Northcliffe's Answers), which is aimed at "the quarter-educated; that is to say the great new generation that is being turned out by the Board Schools, the young men and women who can just read, but are incapable of sustained attention".

 Arnold Bennett's 1909 West End play What the Public Wants centers on Sir Charles Worgan, a profit-hungry media baron based on Northcliffe.
 J. B. Fagan's 1910 play The Earth features a satirical version of Northcliffe, Sir Felix Janion, who uses sexual blackmail to prevent the passing of a bill which would provide a minimum wage for his employees.